filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 ### <span style="color:green"> Messages </span>
 #### Chats
 "Chats" is the default application to send and receive SMS and MMS messages.
 I have not tried MMS yet, SMS work perfectly out of the box, no particular setup needed.
-The app is quite complite and responsive.\
+The app is quite complete and responsive.\
-Features include: archiving messages, messages receipts, emojis, seach function and more.
+Features include: archiving messages, messages receipts, emojis, search function and more.
 Fully functional

 ### <span style="color:green"> Emails </span>
 #### Thunderbird